Should you switch to the cheapest Netflix plan yet? What to know before you do

 It’s available to new and existing customers, and you can downgrade by going into your account and selecting “change plan.”

-Keep in mind, if you sign up or switch to the new plan, you will have to tell Netflix your date of birth and gender.
+Remember, if you sign up or switch to the new plan, you must tell Netflix your date of birth and gender.

 Also, if you’re using an Apple TV to watch Netflix or a super old Chromecast device, it may not work with the new plan right now.